TA-SWISS: Activities

+The activities of the Foundation for Technology Assessment can be divided into two methodological areas.
+On the one hand, the Foundation commissions interdisciplinary scientific studies, and on the other hand, TA-SWISS carries out participatory projects with the involvement and participation of citizens.
+TA-SWISS focuses on the following topics: biotechnology/medicine, the information society, and mobility/energy/climate.

 History

 Experimental beginnings: TA-SWISS began its work in 1992.
 Following a number of parliamentary interventions, the Federal Council assigned the Swiss Science and Technology Council the task of developing a system of technology assessment for Switzerland over a four-year pilot phase (1992–1995).

 Institutionalisation of technology assessment: In its Message relating to the promotion of training, research and technology for the years 1996-1999, the Federal Council defined the bases for the institutionalisation and financing of technology assessment in Switzerland.
 In 1999, technology assessment was firmly fixed in the law on research.
 In this way, the Federal Council reinforced the independence of TA-SWISS, which until 2007 was affiliated to the Swiss Science and Technology Council.

 In 2008 a change in the law on research conferred the legal basis on the incorporation of the mandate for TA-SWISS within the Association of Swiss Academies of Arts and Sciences.
 Accordingly, since 1 January 2008 TA-SWISS has been a Centre for Excellence of the Swiss Academies of Arts and Sciences.